Cold Brew vs. Iced Coffee

 A question we got from one of our customers recently was, “is cold brew stronger than iced coffee?”
 Yes.
 Cold brew does have more caffeine than iced coffee, plus iced coffee also tends to taste a bit more watered-down than cold brew.

-Something else you’ll notice (or might not) is that cold brew tastes sweeter than iced coffee.
+Something else you’ll notice (if you don't add syrups or sugar to your iced drinks) is that cold brew tastes sweeter than iced coffee.
 We won’t get too into the science, but cold brewing coffee doesn’t extract the chemicals that lead to high acidity or bitterness.

 Serving

-Iced coffees are served as the iced version of all your usual black and milky based hot drinks - so you’ll get your iced americanos, iced lattes, iced mochas, iced flat whites etc.
+Iced coffees are served as the iced version of all your usual black or milk-based hot drinks - so you’ll get your iced americanos, iced lattes, iced mochas, iced flat whites etc.

 There is nothing stopping you from adding milk to cold brew, but it’s rarely served with milk.
-Order cold brew at a coffee shop and expect it to arrive with ice and ice only.
+Order cold brew at a coffee shop and expect it to arrive black, served over ice, and ice only.

 Storage